Confusing Story with Reality: Repetition, Belief, and Truth

 Who doesn’t want a better story?

-But, if we make life’s events into “a better story,” we lose touch with the true story.
+If we make life’s events into “a better story,” we lose touch with the true story.
 It slips out of our grasp like a fistfull of sand, held tightly and in vain.

 Though we may first embellish deliberately, it often morphs into an unconscious adjustment.
 We begin—almost accidentally—to believe the fudged details.
 And we believe them honestly.